 If the above is not applicable, then you will not receive a Form 1099-K from Patreon.

-1099-K: If you receive a 1099-K from us, the dollar amount in Box 1 consists of the gross receipts from all funds you received in your creator balance in the corresponding calendar year (excluding Patreon's 5% fee and other third-party fees, such as payment processing fees).
+1099-K: If you receive a 1099-K from us, the dollar amount in Box 1 consists of the gross receipts from all funds you received in your creator balance in the corresponding calendar year (excluding Patreon’s platform and payment processing fees).

 Please note: Patreon cannot provide tax advice so please consult a tax professional.
 Please be sure to appropriately report all income to the relevant tax authorities.